CBSSports.com Player Ratings

 Fantasy owners are hoping a strong finish to 2012 will put Cam Newton in prime position to dominate in 2013.
 After a lousy start last season Newton had multiple touchdowns in seven of his final nine contests, boosting his Fantasy production from 17.0 Fantasy points per game to 25.3 points per game.
 A few tweaks in offensive philosophy and a reliance on the short-area passing game (and a good schedule) helped turn things around for Newton, but more tweaks are in store this offseason after the team lost offensive coordinator Rob Chudzinski to Cleveland's head coaching job.
 Mike Shula will take over the Panthers' offense, which Newton is happy with, but his track record as an offensive coordinator and head coach is not very good.
-Luckily, Newton is a freak of nature and stands to continue putting up huge numbers, particularly if the Panthers re-tool their offensive line and even give the offense another receiving threat.
-Combine that with Newton's goal-line prowess and there's not necessarily a lot to fear with Newton so long as he's taken with a pick after elite quarterbacks like Drew Brees, Aaron Rodgers and Tom Brady are taken.
-That could happen after the 25th overall pick.
+The plan in Carolina is to stick with what worked late in 2012.
+Luckily, Newton is a freak of nature and stands to continue putting up huge numbers even though they did little this offseason to improve the offense.
+Factor in Newton's goal-line prowess and there's not necessarily a lot to fear with Newton so long as he's taken with a pick after elite quarterbacks like Drew Brees, Aaron Rodgers and Peyton Manning are taken.
+That could happen after the 30th overall pick.

 Preseason predictions calling for a career year from Matt Ryan came to fruition in 2012 as he set personal bests in yardage (4,719), completion percentage (68.6), yards per attempt (7.67) and touchdowns (32).
 And he did it while setting career highs in pass attempts and completions, leading his team to home-field advantage in the playoffs.
 It all suggests that the Falcons' decision to move to a more pass-friendly system paid off, and there's no way that's going to change in 2013.
 Ryan was also one of four quarterbacks to post at least 10 games with at least 20 Fantasy points, suggesting he was one of the most consistent options in the game.
 All of these things should hold true as the Falcons reload for another Super Bowl run, but assuming the team does that Ryan steps up as not just a top-10 Fantasy quarterback but actually a great Draft Day value since he'll get picked after the cream of the crop at the position.
 Waiting until Round 4 or 5 for Ryan is one of the smartest moves you can make.